ahmorgan/ML-Reflection-Classification-Research-Codebase/README.md

 ## A user-friendly library for student reflection datasets and classification
 #### Library written by Andrew Morgan, working with Sandra Wiktor, Eunyoung Kim, and Dr. Mohsen Dorodchi.
 A part of the student reflection classification project in Dr. Dorodchi's Text Analytics lab at the University of North Carolina at Charlotte.

-(preliminary): train_setfit and train_fastfit use CUDA (device="cuda") by default, and requirements.txt attempts to install torch 2.4.1+cu124.
-If you're on a Mac and using Apple silicon/mps, pass the parameter device="mps" to calls to train_setfit and train_fastfit to change to PyTorch's mps backend.
-If on a Mac, you shouldn't have to edit requirements.txt to use GPU acceleration with PyTorch.
+Before running this code/demo.py, make sure you have the raw annotation data and re-annotation data folders from here (private Google Folder): https://drive.google.com/drive/folders/1Nicswyyy57tw3YmIXx4gTX3QxdmXB6TD?usp=sharing in the same directory as all other files.

 All functions have docstrings that explain correct usage; use them for guidance and demo.py for examples.
 Note that this code requires the use of proprietary data.

 Unfortunately, due to shortcomings with FastFit and SetFit's interfaces (and a backwards compatibility bug with the transformers library), this code requires specially altered versions of those libraries' source codes to run.
 Provided in altered_dependency_files are the files that must be replaced in the necessary libraries (after installing them in requirements.txt).

+(preliminary): train_setfit and train_fastfit use CUDA (device="cuda") by default, and requirements.txt attempts to install torch 2.4.1+cu124.
+If you're on a Mac and using Apple silicon/mps, pass the parameter device="mps" to calls to train_setfit and train_fastfit to change to PyTorch's mps backend.
+If on a Mac, you shouldn't have to edit requirements.txt to use GPU acceleration with PyTorch.

 # Experiment replication instructions:
 These are complete instructions on how to implement every part of our methodology that I implemented using this library and high-level descriptions of each important function.
 This should provide everything you need to easily replicate all experiments with FastFit and SetFit in a small number of function calls.